AMDatIMDEA/tda-segmentor/README.md

 ### Energy grid generation

 The energy grids are generated from the interaction of a guest molecule with the nanoporous material.
 These can be generated from the Julia software package [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl).
 This generates too a grid file in the Gaussian cube format (*.cube*) and can be read directly into the tda-segmentor code.
-Note that the energy grid generated can have points with **Inf** values at some certain grid points; such strings are identified and are already fixed in  the tda-segmentor code.
+Note that the energy grid generated can have points with **Inf** values at certain grid points; such strings are identified and are fixed in  the tda-segmentor code.

 ## Usage